Recommendations are dead. Execution is the new product.

 Audit log.
 Every change has a one-sentence reason.
 Click any change to see the data that drove it.

-Watch the 2-minute demo - it is faster than reading the rest of this.
+We laid the whole thing out on the Google Ads AI page if you want more detail.
+Or watch the 2-minute demo - it is faster than reading the rest of this.

 Where AI media buyers are not the answer